sanger/print_my_barcode/README.md

 Support for both Toshiba and Squix printers.
 When it receives a request, PMB looks at the printer name it is passed in the request, and determines whether it's a Toshiba or a Squix (`printers` database table, `printer_type` column).
 It then handles the printing itself for Toshibas, or sends a request to SPrint (https://github.com/sanger/sprint) for Squixes.
 The same templates (`label_templates` and `label_types` tables) can be used with both types of printer.

+In addition, V2 uses exactly the same `PrintersController` and `LabelTemplatesController` as in V1.
+However, the print job has been simplified so that the client can select a printer without needing to know if it is a Toshiba or a Squix, as they operate quite differently.
+If the printer is Squix it will create a squix specific print job and forward it on to SPrint.

 More complete details can be found on the [Confluence Article - Understanding Label Printing](https://ssg-confluence.internal.sanger.ac.uk/display/PSDPUB/Understanding+Label+Printing), under the heading _PMB v2_.

 #### Print Job Example